 The last secret to longevity includes how centenarians (100+ years old) put their families first.
 Investing and devoting time spent with family – kids, parents, grandparents, extended family – can add years to your life (as much as it may feel the opposite sometimes ?).

 What else do you and your family do to spend time together?

 There are a few very interesting points to make about the Blue Zones and their secrets of longevity.

-Slow down and smell the roses, one could say.
-This is a toughy for me as I’m sure it is for many of you.
+Slow down and smell the roses.
 If you’re like me, you thrive on constant goals, movement, and progress.
 But, people in the Blue Zones live much simpler lives.
 They take time to decompress, they usually aren’t rushing from one thing to another, and they avoid unhealthy distractions.
-Saying “no” occasionally to commitments and over scheduling is a good place to start.
+Saying “no” every once in a while and avoiding over-scheduling is a good place to start.

 Which of these 9 aspects of the longevity diet do you feel is most lacking and/or affecting your life?
 That is probably a good place to start!
 We don’t have to do #allthethings right away.
-In fact, working on a small, realistic goal and building up from there is often the best way to achieve longterm change.
+In fact, working on a small, realistic habit and building up from there is often the best way to achievelong-termm change.

 My best friend, Emily, and I were three weeks apart in our due dates.
 We…29 September, 2018